-The GMC requires that all Specialty trainees must complete a Registering for Postgraduate Specialty Training (Enhanced form R) when entering training and again annually prior to each Annual Review of Competency Progression (ARCP).
+The GMC requires that all Specialty Resident Doctors must complete a Registering for Postgraduate Specialty Training (Enhanced form R) when entering training and again annually prior to each Annual Review of Competency Progression (ARCP).
 You will receive an electronic link to complete Form R.

-For ST1 trainees, your National Training Number (NTN), which is also essential for you to be registered with the RCGP, will be issued by the NHS England London GP School when your form R is received.
+For ST1 Resident Doctors, your National Training Number (NTN), which is also essential for you to be registered with the RCGP, will be issued by the NHS England London GP School when your Form R is received.
 It is a requirement of the RCGP for the GP School to collect Form Rs as registration for training each year.

 Annual Form R prior to your ARCP must be completed via the TIS Self Service.
-Trainees must sign up with the same email as held on Trainee Information system (TIS).
+Resident Doctors must sign up with the same email as held on Trainee Information system (TIS).